olegknyazev/GameTablesDocs/reference/headers_format/matching_rules.md

 There are several general rules that Game Tables follow when searching for an object's property.

 All the search process may be divided into two phases:
-1. Look for a matching prefab or scriptable object in Project tree.
+1. Look for a matching [Prefab](https://docs.unity3d.com/Manual/Prefabs.html) or [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) in Project tree.
 The only header element that's considered at this stage is *Prefab Name*.
 2. Look for a matching property of some of components and game objects. *Game Object Name*, *Component Type* and *Property Path* are considered at this stage.

 During any of the phases if Game Tables finds more than one matching entity, an error occurs and the update process interrupts.